 Make compliance a major part of training.

 Partners, franchisees, owners, managers—they should all understand the importance of brand compliance before they become decision makers.
 Explaining WHY brand compliance is so important (and how it benefits them) should be a core aspect of every training.
-Beyond explaining the importance of brand standards, stakeholders should also be trained on the exact practices your hotel uses to maintain these standards.
+In addition to explaining the importance of brand standards, brands should train stakeholders on the exact practices your hotel uses to maintain these standards.
 Dedicate time training employees to use your brand compliance tools and software.

 Extend standards beyond brand-controlled sites.

-Brand consistency can be easily damaged by individuals.
+Individuals can easily damage brand consistency.
 This includes hotel managers who do things like create and share posts about your business on their personal Facebook pages.
 Make sure your brand guidelines include specific instructions about what employees and affiliates can (and can’t) post online.
 This will help prevent employees from creating content that negatively impacts your brand.

 Create a defined (and streamlined) marketing budget.

-Giving hotel owners their own marketing budget can be a good thing.
+It can be a good thing to give hotel owners their own marketing budgets.
 It gives them greater agency and control over their own advertising and lets them create campaigns that appeal to their target market.
 However, it’s not uncommon for these marketing efforts to threaten brand compliance—and to drive up overall costs.

 For example, two locations bidding on the same keywords through AdWords will increase CPC costs for each campaign (and possibly make it harder for web surfers to find the location they’re really searching for).
 Create a specific and streamlined marketing budget for each hotel location to reduce costs and confusion.